 Get Rid of Kitchen Clutter Once and For All

-I have just completed a major overhaul of my kitchen clutter.
+I just completed a major overhaul of my kitchen.
 I purged my pantry and eliminated everything that was expired.
 Yes, those expiration dates catch up with professional organizers too.
-I solidly evaluate who I am in this new space and release anything that doesn’t serve me.
+With each shelf and cupboard I assess, I solidly evaluate who I am in this new space and release anything that doesn’t serve me.

 The kitchen, for many, is the core of the home, representing love, family and nourishment.
 It is ruled by the heart chakra: the command center for love, joy and inner peace.
 The kitchen is where we connect with those we share space with.
 You might have your own bathroom and bedroom in your house, but the kitchen is a communal gathering place for everyone who lives in the home.
 We come here to nourish not just our bodies, but our selves and our spirits.
 You can even think of nourishment as a form of self-care–in the food we feed ourselves, but also in how we take pleasure in fully living our lives.
 No other room in the house opens up so many channels of self-care and love like the kitchen.